CBP officers seize fentanyl, cocaine worth nearly a half million dollars - NewsBreak

 Related

-CBP officers seize fentanyl, cocaine and methamphetamine at the Bridge of the Americas
+CBP officers seize 50 pounds of illegal narcotics at the Bridge of the Americas

-EL PASO, Texas (KTSM) — U.S. Customs and Border Protection Officers working at the Bridge of the Americas border crossing in El Paso intercepted 32.8 pounds of fentanyl in powder form, 18.16 pounds of cocaine and 1.05 pounds of methamphetamine in two separate unrelated incidents.
-The first interception occurred on Friday Feb.
-3 when CBP […]
+EL PASO, Texas (KVIA) - Officers with U.S. Customs and Border Protection found 50 pounds of illegal drugs during two separate searches.
+The first happened on February 3 when a 50-year-old man was crossing into the U.S. from Mexico at the Bridge of the Americas and was referred for a secondary inspection of his vehicle.
+The post CBP officers seize 50 pounds of illegal narcotics at the Bridge of the Americas appeared first on KVIA.

 ICE agent accepted bribe to pay off drug debt